twingl/trailblazer-extension/README.md

 **If you change any dependencies (i.e. install any local npm packages), ensure you run `npm shrinkwrap --dev` and commit the changes**

+### Loading into Chrome

+- Visit [chrome://extensions](chrome://extensions) and check "Developer mode" if not already checked.
+- Tap "Load unpacked extension..." which will open a file browser
+- Navigate to this repository and click OK

+You won't be able to sign in with it yet as we haven't whitelisted the Extension's ID.

+On [chrome://extensions](chrome://extensions), note that Trailblazer will have "Loaded from: /path/to/your/repo", as well as "ID: dahsodahniwuheihxamalwa..."
+Let us know your ID and we will whitelist your ID on the staging or production API, depending on your preference.

 ## Building for Release